UW-xDD/blackstack/README.md

 To process a document for use in the annotator run the following:
 ````
-./preprocess.sh /path/to/your/document.pdf
+./preprocess.sh training /path/to/your/document.pdf
 ````

-This will create a folder `./docs/document` that contains a PNG for each page of the PDF, an HTML file that contains the Tesseract output for each page, moves the original PDF to that folder, runs statistics on the Tesseract output and stores those within Postgres.
+This will create a folder `./docs/training/<document>` that contains a PNG for each page of the PDF, an HTML file that contains the Tesseract output for each page, moves the original PDF to that folder, runs statistics on the Tesseract output and stores those within Postgres.

 #### Creating a model